port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/jenkins-pipeline.md

 1. An action is invoked in Port;
 2. Port signs the action payload using SHA-1 with the [`clientSecret`](../../../build-your-software-catalog/sync-data-to-catalog/api/api.md#find-your-port-credentials) value and puts it in the `X-Port-Signature` request header.

-   :::info WEBHOOK SECURITY
+   :::info
    Verifying the webhook request using the request headers provides the following benefits:

    - Ensures that the request payload has not been tampered with
    - Ensures that the sender of the message is Port
    - Ensures that the received message is not a replay of an older message
    :::

 3. Port publishes an invoked `WEBHOOK` via a `POST` request to `https://{JENKINS_URL}/generic-webhook-trigger/invoke`

    An example flow would be:

    1. A developer asks to run a Jenkins pipeline;
    2. Port sends a `POST` request with the action payload to the Jenkins webhook `URL`;
    3. The Jenkins webhook receives the new action request;
    4. The Jenkins webhook triggers the pipeline;

 ## Prerequisites